Le-foucheur/Typst-VarTable/tabvar.typ

   /// the content of the table \
   /// see below for more details -> array
   contents: ((),),

+  /// Changing all colors at once : table, lines and arrows paint:auto,
+  /// To have the separator dashed or dotted in signs lines dashed:false, dotted:false,

+  /// to hide the external cadre nocadre:false,

   /// *Optional*\
   /// The style of the table,\
   /// the style type is defined by Cetz,
   /// so I invite you to have a look at the #link("https://cetz-package.github.io/docs")[#underline(stroke: blue)[Cetz manual]]. \
   /// *Caution :* if you haven't entered the mark symbol as none, all lines in the table will have an arrowhead. -> style
-  table-style: (stroke: 1pt + black, mark: (symbol: none)),
+  table-style: (stroke: (thickness:1pt,paint:auto,dash:"solid"), mark: (symbol: none)),
-  /// the style of the arrowhead, the type of which is defined by Cetz -> mark
-  arrow-mark: (end: "straight"),

   /// *Optional*\
   ///  the style of the arrow, as for the `table-style` parameter\
   /// *Caution :* the `mark` section is overwrite by the `arrow-mark` -> style
-  arrow-style: (stroke: black + 1pt),
+  arrow-style: (stroke: (thickness:1pt,paint:black,dash:"solid")),

+  /// the style of the arrowhead, the type of which is defined by Cetz -> mark
+  arrow-mark: (end: "straight"),

   ///  *Optional*\
   /// if you want to change the default bar sign to a bar with a 0 -> bool
   line-0: false,